Fiji Climate

 Tradewinds and rainfall in Fiji

-The tradewinds, which blow from the southeast, usually prevail from June to October (the winter months), which are also the most pleasant months to visit Fiji because it is less humid.
-In February and March, the winds often shift and come from the east, bringing rainfall with them.
-The humid southeastern shorelines of the big islands receive 3,000 mm of annual rainfall, increasing to 5,000 mm inland.
-The leeward northwestern coasts are drier and receive about 1,500 to 2,000 mm of rainfall per year.
+The tradewinds, which blow from the southeast, usually prevail from May to October (the drier winter months).
+In December and January, the winds often shift and come from the east, bringing rainfall with them.
+The humid southeastern shorelines of the big islands receive 3,000 mm of rainfall each year, increasing to 5,000 mm inland.

-Wed and dry zones
+Wet and dry zones

 Certain areas in the Fijian archipelago receive much more rainfall than others.
 The islands have distinct wet and dry zones.
-Roughly speaking, the wet zone is located mostly in the southeast region of each island, while the leeward areas in the north and west are usually drier.
+Roughly speaking, the wet zone is located in the southeast region of each island, while the leeward areas in the north and west are usually drier.
 An exception to this rule is Suva, which is not always dry in the official dry season (June to October).
 However, much of the rain falls at night.

 Fiji ocean temperature